 Oh boy…what I wouldn’t give to be able to look like anybody in the world.
-I mean, being able to seamlessly blend into any environment is something that I dream about.
-Unfortunately, in order for me to do this, I need to be a shapeshifter…of which I’m not.
+I mean, seamlessly blending into any environment is something I dream about.
+Unfortunately, for me to do this, I need to be a shapeshifter… which I’m not.

 Of all the traditional superhero powers, none can give a hero the longevity that increased healing can.
-Not only does expedite the time for wounds to repair but it also greatly increases the length of life of a hero.
+Not only does it expedite the time for wounds to repair, but it also greatly increases the length of life of a hero.

 6. Super Speed

-As one of the original traditional superhero powers, super speed is something that’s been done over and again…and for good reason.
+As one of the original traditional superhero powers, super speed has been done repeatedly…and for a good reason.
 Being able to move quickly means that a hero is also one step ahead of the villain.